cimug-org/cim-modeling-guide/docs/index.md

 **13-February-2021**

+Click [here](https://github.com/cimug-org/cim-modeling-guide/releases/download/v1.1/CIM_Modeling_Guide_v1.1.pdf) to download the PDF release pf this version of the CIM Modeling Guide.

 !!!
 Note

     When referencing an offline PDF version of this guide note that it may not correspond to the latest publicly available guide.
-To reference the latest visit [https://cim-mg.ucaiug.io](https://cim-mg.ucaiug.io).
+To reference the latest online see [https://cim-mg.ucaiug.io](https://cim-mg.ucaiug.io).

 **UCA International Users Group**